Tuesday, April 29, 2025

 Tuesday, April 8, 2025

-What is the DJ3A Jeep
+Quick Answer: What Is the Jeep DJ3A?

 Vintage blue Jeep DJ3A parked in front of a repair shop in the San Luis Valley, showing its iconic grille and simple open-body design.